Maxwell denied bail on charges of luring girls for Epstein; accusers denounce her

 Arrested on July 2, Maxwell has been charged with six criminal counts, including four related to transporting minors for illegal sexual acts and two for perjury.
-Prosecutors have said Maxwell faces up to 35 years in prison if convicted.
+Nathan said the evidence at this stage “appears strong” against Maxwell, who faces up to 35 years in prison if convicted.

-Annie Farmer, who has accused Maxwell of enabling her abuse, said during the hearing that the defendant “has never shown any remorse for her heinous crimes” and told the court “the danger Maxwell poses must be taken seriously.”
+Two women who have accused Maxwell of enabling their abuse testified at the hearing.
+One of them, Annie Farmer, said Maxwell “has never shown any remorse for her heinous crimes” and that “the danger Maxwell poses must be taken seriously.”

 “She is a sexual predator who groomed and abused me and countless other children and young women,” Farmer told the court.